kozodoi/website/_pages/z1_portfolio.md

   </div>
   <div class="content">
     <h1>Portfolio</h1>
-    <p><span class="cover-desc" style="color:var(--page-desc-color)">My portfolio includes three data science projects on different topics focusing on tabular data, computer vision and natural language processing.
+    <p><span class="cover-desc" style="color:var(--page-desc-color)">My portfolio includes three data science projects on different topics focusing on computer vision and natural language processing and tabular data.
 To see more of my work, visit my <a href="https://github.com/kozodoi">GitHub</a> profile or download my <a href="https://kozodoi.me/cv.pdf">CV</a>.</span></p>
   </div>
 </div>

-<p><span class="page-desc">My portfolio includes three data science projects on different topics focusing on tabular data, computer vision and natural language processing.
+<p><span class="page-desc">My portfolio includes three data science projects on different topics focusing on computer vision and natural language processing and tabular data.
 To see more of my work, visit my <a href="https://github.com/kozodoi">GitHub</a> profile or download my <a href="https://kozodoi.me/cv.pdf">CV</a>.</span></p>

 <!----------------------------------------------------------------------------->